learningobjectsinc/mathml-to-asciimath/readme.md

 # mathml-to-asciimath

-Converts some subset of MathML into AsciiMath.
+Naively convert subset of MathML to AsciiMath.

 ## Usage